 The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.

-[Section 22 amended by No. 77 of 2006 s.
-17.]
+[Section 22 amended: No. 77 of 2006 Sch.
+1 cl.
+37(5).]

 Part 3 — Assistance by the Authority